grafana/agent/docs/sources/flow/concepts/component_controller.md

 when an expression is used to set the argument of one component to an exported field of another component.

-The set of all components and the relationships between them define a [directed acyclic graph][DAG] (DAG), which informs the component controller which references are valid and in what order components must be evaluated.
+The set of all components and the relationships between them define a [Directed Acyclic Graph][DAG] (DAG), which informs the component controller which references are valid and in what order components must be evaluated.

 For a configuration file to be valid, components must not reference themselves or